Hackingzone/airgeddon/README.md

 #Disclaimer & License
 This script must be used only for educational purposes and pentesting.<br/>
-Use it only on your own networks.<br/>
+Use it only on your own networks or with the network's owner appropriate permission during a penstest.<br/>
-We are not responsible of its use.<br/>
+airgeddon staff is not responsible of its use in any case.<br/>
 This script is under GPLv3 (or later) [License](LICENSE.md).

 #Use